rachelgupta/Smart-Routing-For-Urban-Waste-Collection/README.md

 This optimal route charting helps in an efficient garbage retrieval where an optimal route and efficient route has been prepared by the algorithm at the end.
 This helps in saving time , money ,fuel and other transportation costs for the company and most importantly it will increase the efficiency of garbage retrieval by 30%.

 We expect to see the following benefits from the implementation of the system.
-1. Low Cost: As not every trash bin will be filled everyday, the daily routes of garbage collection trucks will be shortened, resulting in lower cost for the municipal corporations.
+1. **Low Cost:** As not every trash bin will be filled everyday, the daily routes of garbage collection trucks will be shortened, resulting in lower cost for the municipal corporations.
-2. Lower Environmental Impact: Shorter routes result in lower CO2 emissions, which is better for the environment.
+2. **Lower Environmental Impact:** Shorter routes result in lower CO2 emissions, which is better for the environment.
-3. Lower Traffic: Although garbage collection does not usually happen during rush hours, a lower number of trucks on the road is better for congested city traffic.
+3. **Lower Traffic:** Although garbage collection does not usually happen during rush hours, a lower number of trucks on the road is better for congested city traffic.
-4. Efficiency: The overall process of garbage collection and recycling becomes more streamlined and efficient.
+4. **Efficiency:** The overall process of garbage collection and recycling becomes more streamlined and efficient.